 - Chief Engineer, Helen Chang

-The Strategy and Regulatory Division examines the environmental, social, and economic impacts of energy development to enable well-informed decision making across the organization.
-The division analyzes and models data and information from the full life cycle of energy development and integrates it into our decisions.
-This analysis is done to ensure that we understand current and future impacts and opportunities of energy development in order to make the right decisions for Alberta.
+The Strategy and Regulatory Division establishes and drives a cohesive strategy for the organization that advances regulatory innovation to mitigate risks of energy development and captures opportunities for continued innovation.
+The division also provides the science-based, evidence-driven analysis and information needed to make regulatory decisions that consider the cumulative effects of development.
+This analysis ensures that we understand current and future impacts and opportunities of energy development in order to make the right decisions for Alberta.
 The division also uses this information to provide the organization with a clear vision and strategy that includes measurable performance goals and objectives.

-The division comprises three integrated branches—Alberta Geological Survey, Strategic Management, and Science and Evaluation—that use science and fact-based evaluation and forecasts to identify and manage issues, risks, and opportunities; manage the regulatory development process; and develop and implement our operating plans.
+The division comprises three integrated branches—Alberta Geological Survey, Strategic Management, and Science and Evaluation—that use scientific- and fact-based evaluations and forecasts to identify and manage issues, risks, and opportunities; manage the regulatory development process; and develop our strategy and implement our operating plans through integrated planning.

 - Executive Vice President, Carol Crowfoot